mohitpai/journey-optimizer.en/help/using/building-journeys/read-segment.md

     ![](assets/read-segment-schedule-list.png)

     **Incremental read** option: when a journey with a recurring **Read segment** executes for the first time, all the profiles in the segment enter the journey.
-On the next occurrence, all the profiles enter the journey again, even if they were already inside.
-The old instance of the profile in the journey is stopped and a new instance is created.
-The **Incremental read** option allows you to target, after the first occurence, the individuals who entered the segment since the last execution of the journey.
+This option allows you to target, after the first occurence, only the individuals who entered the segment since the last execution of the journey.

+    **Force reentrance on recurrence**: this option allows you to make all profiles still present in the journey automatically exit it on the next execution.
+For example, if you have a 2 days wait in a daily recurrent journey, by activating this option, profiles will always be moved on the next journey execution (so the day after), whether they are in the next run audience or not.
+If the lifespan of your profiles in this journey may be longer than the recurrence frequency, do not activate this option to make sure that profiles can finish their journey.

 <!--